 Krakow is a very affordable city so there aren’t too many tips out there to help you save.
 Since this city is such a hot spot for partying, most people blow their budget on drinks.
-If you limit that and stick to more hole in the wall restaurants, you’ll be able to visit without worrying about your budget too much.
+If you limit that, you’ll be able to visit without worrying about your budget too much.
 Here are some other ways to save money while you visit Krakow:

-- Get the KrakowCard – For 140 PLN, the three-day KrakowCard provides you with free public transportation and access to all of the city’s main attractions (40 different sites are included).
-It’s a great deal if you plan on seeing a lot and it also includes public transit to the salt mine and to Schindler’s factory.
-There is also a two-day pass for 120 PLN.
+- Get the KrakowCard – For 140 PLN, the three-day KrakowCard provides free public transportation and access to all of the city’s main attractions (40 different sites are included).
+It’s a great deal if you plan on seeing a lot and it also includes public transit.
+It’s 265 PLN for a three-day pass and 240 PLN for a two-day pass for 120 PLN.

 - Be sure to pre-game – Krakow is known for its partying, pub crawls, and long nights out.
-Start off by grabbing your favorites from a grocery store first whenever possible.
-You’ll save more than 50% of the price that way.
+Start off by grabbing your favorite drinks from a grocery store first whenever possible.
+You’ll save 50% that way.

-- Take a free walking tour – Free tours from companies like Walkative are a great way to explore the city while learning about the history, culture, and architecture.
+- Take a free walking tour – Free tours from companies like Cracow Free Tours are a great way to explore the city while learning about the history, culture, and architecture.
 Just be sure to tip your guide at the end!

-- Stay with a local – While accommodation is not expensive in Poland, Couchsurfing is a great way to lower your accommodation costs.
-Not only will you save some money by getting a free place to stay, but you’ll also be able to make a local friend and get insider knowledge about where you are!
+- Stay with a local – Couchsurfing is a great way to lower your accommodation costs.
+Not only will you save money by getting a free place to stay, but you’ll also be able to make a local friend and get insider knowledge about the city!

 Where to Stay in Krakow

-Krakow has a few hostels in town and they’re all pretty comfortable and sociable.
+Krakow has plenty of hostels and they’re all comfortable and sociable.
 These are my suggested and recommended places to stay in Krakow:

 How to Get Around Krakow

-Bus – Public buses and trams cost around 5 PLN for one-way ride with a ticket that lasts 50 minutes.
-90-minute tickets are available for around 6 PLN and 20-minute tickets are available for 4 PLN.
+Bus – Public buses and trams cost around 5 PLN for a one-way ride with a ticket that lasts one hour.
+90-minute tickets are available for around 6 PLN while 20-minute tickets are 2.80 PLN.